 How Are Solar Energy Programs Accredited?

 Like any other educational program, solar tech students should make sure the schools they choose to attend have received accreditation.
 Check to ensure the institution is accredited if you are attending a solar energy program through a traditional school like a community college or university.
-This information is on a school’s website.
+This information is on the school’s website.
 Other solar photovoltaic installers’ schools may be independently run but accredited by a solar organization.

 The Interstate Renewable Energy Council (IREC) is the organization to look for that accredited the school’s solar program.
 The IREC has been providing training accreditation for clean energy programs for over thirty years.

 How Are Solar Energy Installers Licensed?

 Becoming a solar energy professional may require a state license specific to solar.
 If you want to become a solar installer contractor, the installation licensing regulations differ from state to state.
 However, many state licensing agencies require some level of NABCEP credential for a solar installer’s license.
 Your state energy regulatory department website should list the official licensing requirements.

 In addition, there is a Solar Licensing Database on the Interstate Renewable Energy Council (IREC) website that summarizes each state’s requirements.
 This site is a good starting point for determining your state’s requirements.
 However, make sure you use your state’s information as the definitive source.
 It will be the most up-to-date source.
 In addition, some states have reciprocity with each other.
 If you work in two or more states, check if you qualify for a reciprocity program.

 How Much Is The Salary For a Solar PV Installer Technician?